 Did you know that your hips are critical to the integrity of the entire body?
 They are the primary connection between the trunk and the lower extremities.
 The main function of the hip is to balance and evenly distribute the weight of your upper body via both hip joints to the legs.
 It is an amazing structure that enables us to stand upright, walk, dance, jump, and run.
 Hence, it is not surprising that Kate Galliett refers to the hips as one of the six pillars of strength.

 The hip is a ball-and-socket joint.
-And you will find it where the thigh bone (called femur) meets the pelvis.
+You will find it where the thigh bone (called the femur) meets the pelvis.
 It is much lower than we think.
-And not to be confused with the waist which is about four to five inches above the hip.
+It is often confused with the waist, which is about four to five inches above the hip.

 Please sit down for a moment and take a closer look at your lap.
 Your legs and torso are rectangular.
 Run your fingers up the thigh and find the crease.
 The hip is where the crease is.
 Now push your fingers deeper into the crease and rock back and forth.
-Depending on your unique build you can feel how hip socket (called acetabulum) and hip joint (called femoral head) interact.
+Depending on your unique build you may be able to feel how the hip socket (called the acetabulum) and hip joint (called the femoral head) interact.

 The Uniqueness of Your Body

 You are unique and such is your physique.
-The density and shape of my bones differs from yours.
-And in combination with the constitution of your soft tissues and nerves this unique composition will constitute health and range of motion of your joints.
+The density and shape of my bones differ from yours.
+In combination with the constitution of your soft tissues and nerves, this unique composition will constitute health and range of motion of your joints.

-What affects your hips equally affects other parts of your body and may have an impact on the way you stand, walk and even the way you look.
-It is closely interrelated and may cause your body to compensate, creating problems elsewhere.
-And when your body is out of balance you may experience pain.
+What affects your hips equally affects other parts of your body and may have an impact on the way you stand, walk, and even the way you look.
+They are closely interrelated and may cause your body to compensate, creating problems elsewhere.
+When your body is out of balance you may experience pain.

-Having short hip flexors per se is no crime in itself.
+Having shortened hip flexors is no crime in itself per se.
 It is just what happens up the line that will cause severe problems in the long run.
-Chronically tight hips may not only affect your posture but may equally lead to hip pain, pelvic imbalances, lower back pain and knee problems.
+Chronically tight hips may not only affect your posture but may equally lead to hip pain, pelvic imbalances, lower back pain, and knee problems.
 Our gait may become awkward and guarded, leaving us with even more stiffness, pain, and poor posture which may cause us to waddle.